jeffsrepoaccount/angular-api/README.md

 ## Garbage Collection

 Since there's a cache, there's got to be garbage collection because fresher data is better data.
 It's behavior can be disabled entirely and controlled via values seen above in `angular-config.app`.  `cache_ttl` defines how long a record in the cache is considered valid, and `gc_timeout` controls how often the garbage collector will run.
-A `time` value is appended to each record in the cache, and anything older than `gc_timeout` will be removed, as well as any page in the cache that record is stored in.
+A `time` value is appended to each record in the cache, and anything older than `gc_timeout` will be removed as well as all other records in any page in the cache that record is stored in.

 ## License